Logo

 Whilst the perpetual search for continued success in ecommerce continues, retailers looking for a business strategy for growth and scale are sometimes torn between the dropship and marketplace models.

 Both are becoming popular routes to broadening catalogue range and revenue opportunity.
-The dropshipping market is estimated to be worth $1.25bn by 2030, with a CAGR of 23.4% in that time.
+The dropshipping market is estimated to be worth $1,253.79 billion by 2030, with a CAGR of 23.4% in that time.
 Meanwhile a report by ChannelX affirms that globally more than 35% of all online purchases are made on a marketplace.
 In Europe, marketplaces account for 85% of web traffic and represent 62% of the top 100 retailers by category.

 At its most basic, the key difference between the two models is that in the drop ship model the retailer is the seller of record and sets the price.

 In the marketplace model the supplier is the seller of record and sets the price.
 Don't worry, reader!
 It's a common misconception that adopting a marketplace model means becoming a mega marketplace and attempting to compete directly with Amazon.
 In truth, most retailers who embrace a marketplace strategy take a more curated approach, expanding their product range within their existing or adjacent categories, rather than aiming to compete with large platforms.

 While both approaches offer opportunities for entrepreneurs to enter the ecommerce landscape, they fundamentally differ in various ways.
 By understanding these differences, retail leaders can make informed decisions to drive their business success.